History of Christianity: Religious violence

-Constantine generally supported resolving religious disputes through debate, not force, but in 304, Donatists formed a schism in North Africa, refusing, often violently, to accept back into the church those who had apostatized during Diocletian's persecution.
-The emperor attempted to impose public order through force, but it was ineffective, and in 321, Constantine decided no more punishment would be given to Donatists, but their Catholic victims would become venerated as Christian martyrs.
-In 408, Augustine defended the government's violent response asserting that coercion could not produce genuine conversion, but it could soften resistance and make conversion possible.
+Constantine generally supported resolving religious disputes through debate without violence, but in 304, Donatists formed a schism in North Africa, refusing, often violently, to accept back into the church those who had cooperated with the Romans during Diocletian's persecution.
+The emperor attempted to impose public order through force, but it was ineffective.
+In 321, Constantine decided no more punishment would be given to Donatists, but their Catholic victims would be venerated as Christian martyrs.

+In 408, Augustine of Hippo defended the government's violent response by asserting that coercion could not produce genuine conversion, but it could soften resistance and make conversion possible.
 According to Peter Brown, Augustine thus "provided the theological foundation for the justification of medieval persecution".